This Privacy Notice explains how we use the information that we collect about you.

 - CCTV footage

 In certain circumstances it will be necessary for the Safer Communities Team to share your information with the following relevant organisations: Police Scotland, Scottish Fire and Rescue Service, NHS, other local authorities and housing providers, other relevant Fife Council services, other relevant agencies or services working on behalf of Fife Council, the Procurator Fiscal and/or Scottish Court Service.
+We may also publish some personal information on our social media site when you participate in one of our safer community campaigns.

 In order to deliver our statutory services, the Safer Communities Team may receive information about you from Police Scotland, Scottish Fire and Rescue Service, NHS, other local authorities and housing providers, other relevant Fife Council services, other relevant agencies or services working on behalf of Fife Council.
-In order to deliver these statutory services or functions, we may also obtain information about you from publicly accessible sources, such as other members of the public, Registers of Scotland, Voters Role, social media (for example, Facebook), court records, and directly from yourself.
+In order to deliver these statutory services or functions, we may also obtain information about you from publicly accessible sources, such as other members of the public (as part of nomination forms), Registers of Scotland, Voters Role, social media (for example, Facebook), court records, and directly from yourself.
 In circumstances relating to enforcement action it may be necessary for the Safer Communities Team to also gather information about you using covert/overt surveillance in line with the Regulation of Investigatory Powers (Scotland) Act 2000.

 If we did not request and use this information then it would not be possible for us to carry out our public function and statutory tasks and provide relevant services.